Akinropo/SMSLocation/README.md

 # SMSLocation
-A simple app which sends sms containing location of the android phone.
+A simple app which sends sms containing location that is latitude and longitude of the android phone.